-The researchers would like to express their sincere gratitude to Dr. Gaudencio G. Abellanosa, our professor in quantitative research, for imparting his brilliance, support, and expertise throughout the research process.
-We are also deeply indebted to the participants who generously shared their time and insights by diligently completing our questionnaires.
-Their contributions were essential to the successful completion of this research.
+The researchers would like to express their sincere gratitude to Dr. Gaudencio G. Abellanosa, our professor in basic data analytics, for imparting his brilliance, support, and expertise throughout the research process.
+We are also deeply indebted to the participants and respondents of this research who generously shared their time and insights by diligently completing our survey questionnaires.
+In addition, the researchers would like to acknowledge the following authors for their contribution in completing the Exploratory Factor Analysis (EFA) of this study: Jennica Mae A. Potestas, Rodel D. Roman, Christian Anthony Q. Sala, and Marianne Jaycee T. Torino.
+Hence, these individuals were essential for the success and completion of this research study.